MallonsoFrey/MallonsoFrey/README.md

 # Hello there👋

-I'm a beginner frontend developer passionate about IT and everything included!
+I'm a beginner frontend developer passionate about IT and everything included! <br>
 <br>
 📚 Currently working on React and TypeScript <br>
 💬 Always up to create a new project, feel free to contact! <br>